-B-10.
+B-11.
 Effective Communication

-The National Education Association believes that it is critical that students become effective communicators in school and in life through all forms of expression.
+The National Education Association believes it is critical that students and educators become effective communicators in school and in life through all forms of expression.
 Communication instruction is essential for learning in all content areas and for achieving high standards.
+The Association also believes that students must be culturally competent to be effective communicators.

-The Association also believes that educators' efforts to value and promote effective communication should be supported by parents/guardians, administrators, other education employees, and communities.
-(2009, 2017)
+The Association further believes that educators' efforts to value and promote effective communication should be supported by parents/guardians, administrators, other education employees, and communities.
+(2009, 2022)